nraynaud/FusedCura/README.md

 It is a first stab at the problem.
 ![screen grab](doc/screengrab.png)

+## How it works
+This is mostly a tool to manage slicing parameters.
+Machine and Extruder configuration are saved in a file on disk, while the model parameters are saved as [attributes](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-BAF017FE-10B8-4612-BDE2-0EF5D4C6F800) in the model.

 ## What works
     - single printer
     - all slicing parameters